10 Crazy Guidance to Get a Quality Food Hygiene Rating Scheme

 Did you know, poor food hygiene may lead to serious health conditions like gastroenteritis, Hepatitis A and food poisoning?
 Alarming, right?

-The FSA investigates food businesses who practise poor food hygiene and prosecute them with the help of local authorities.
+The FSA investigates food businesses that practise poor food hygiene and prosecute them with the help of local authorities.
 Know in detail about the consequences, risk factors and steps to eliminate poor food hygiene from this blog.

 While maintaining proper food hygiene is the practice of cooking and storing foods at the correct temperature to prevent illness or the spread of diseases, poor food hygiene resembles just the opposite.